Brooks County

 How many schools are in Brooks County?

-Brooks County has 6 schools, including 2 elementary, 1 high, 1 middle, 2 other.
+Brooks County has 6 schools, including 2 elementary, 1 high, 1 middle, 2 combined.
 Total enrollment is 2,141 students.

 How much does Brooks County spend per student?